rantav/reversim-summit-2013/database-free-application.md

 ==========================
 Usually applications are designed to have some sort of data storage and set it's logic accordingly.

-Many times, there are more then one application that does the same thing with the same data, but not always the same database.
+Many times, there is more then one application that does the same thing with the same data, and not always the same database itself.

-In this lecture I'm going to explain how to notice such problems, and designing a better program without the database itself, and also figuring out when you really need a database and when it's an "over killed" feature.
+In this lecture I'm going to explain how to notice such problems, and designing a better program without fixating on database based application, and also figuring out when you really need a database and when it's an "over killed" feature.

+The lecture will helps brining a new type of mindset into developers, regardless of any specific platform or field in the industry.

 Ido Kanner
 ==========